-Olin's pedagogical approach of project-based learning in tandem with giving students greater control over the design of their courses of study has proven to be valuable across many aspects of engineering education [10].
-An added benefit of this setting was that students often taught each other, serving to both reinforce existing skills and strengthen personal technical communication skills.
-Ultimately, participating students were able to develop new skills, teach existing skills, and add to existing knowledge through an engaging, hands-on project that served as an introduction to the formal research process.
-This unique format of a student-led, multi-disciplinary technical development project allowed skills critical to the research process to be developed in a more engaging (and therefore more impactful [11]) manner than in a traditional classroom setting.
+Olin's pedagogical approach of project-based learning, in tandem with giving students greater control over the design of their courses of study, has proven to be valuable across many aspects of engineering education [10].
+An added benefit of this setting is that students of different backgrounds often teach each other, serving to both reinforce existing skills and strengthen personal technical communication skills.